Veljkoni-bit/Veljkoni-bit/README.md

 - 👋 Hi, I’m @Veljkoni-bit;
-- 👀 I’m interested in machine learning and AI;
+- 👀 I’m interested in ML and AI.;
-- 🌱 I’m currently learning pythpn;
+- 🌱 I’m currently working on multiple ML projects and looking for a job in that area.;
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me via email: stojanovicveljko287@gmail.com or instagram: stojanovic__veljko;
+- 📫 How to reach me via email: stojanovicveljko287@gmail.com or instagram: https://www.instagram.com/stojanovic__veljko/ or LinkedIn: https://www.linkedin.com/in/veljko-stojanovic-00b842231/;

 <!---
 Veljkoni-bit/Veljkoni-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.